Bj3lla/Cheerzs/README.md

-npm install -> to install dependencies npm install ably npm run dev -> runs localhost npm run build -> updates build for later deployment
+npm install -> to install dependencies npm install ably npm run dev -> runs localhost npm run dev:vercel -> runs Vercel dev server (serves /api/*) npm run build -> updates build for later deployment

+## Local testing of /api routes
+- When you run `npm run dev` (Vite on http://localhost:5173), Vercel serverless functions in `api/` are NOT served, so `/api/create-room` will return 404.
+- To test `api/create-room.js` and `api/join-room.js` locally, run `npm run dev:vercel` and use the URL it prints (commonly http://localhost:3000).

+## Environment variables
+- Environment variables you set in Vercel are available in production, but not automatically on your machine.
+- To use the same env vars locally, run `npx vercel env pull .env.local` then restart `npm run dev:vercel`.

 ## React Compiler